|Title||Start Date & Time||End Date & Time|

 Another approach is to use a few passwords.
 For example choose simple password for low security accounts, such as newsletters or web registrations, then select separate, strong passwords for IdentiKey passwords and financial accounts.

 Public computers may not always be securely configured pose a threat to your privacy by storing your password or web cookies.
 Think twice about going to a secure site if you can not verify the security of the computer.
-When you log out of a computer in an OIT lab or OIT "scarpie" kiosk your privacy is protected.

 Don't forget that getting passwords by manipulation of users is an example of social engineering.
 An attacker might telephone a user and say, "Hi.
 OIT here.
 We're doing a security test.
 Can we have your password so we can proceed?"
 Know that OIT (and virtually every reputable company you do business with) will not ask for your password, and rarely, if ever, need to know your password in order to perform the work.